-A. Provide feedback as an issue by going to https://aka.ms/serialconsolefeedback.
-Alternatively (less preferred), send feedback via firstname.lastname@example.org or in the virtual machine category of http://feedback.azure.com
+A. Provide feedback by creating a GitHub issue at https://aka.ms/serialconsolefeedback.
+Alternatively (less preferred), you can send feedback via firstname.lastname@example.org or in the virtual machine category of https://feedback.azure.com.

-A. Yes it does.
+A. Yes.
 Use Ctrl+Shift+C and Ctrl+Shift+V to copy and paste into the terminal.

 Q. Can I use serial console instead of an SSH connection?

-A. While this may seem technically possible, serial console is intended to be used primarily as a troubleshooting tool in situations where connectivity via SSH is not possible.
-We recommend against using serial console as an SSH replacement for two reasons:
+A. While this usage may seem technically possible, the serial console is intended to be used primarily as a troubleshooting tool in situations where connectivity via SSH isn't possible.
+We recommend against using the serial console as an SSH replacement for the following reasons:

-- Serial console does not have as much bandwidth as SSH - it is a text-only connection, so more GUI-heavy interactions will be difficult in serial console.
+- The serial console doesn't have as much bandwidth as SSH.
+Because it's a text-only connection, more GUI-heavy interactions are difficult.

-- Serial console access is currently only by username and password.
-SSH keys are far more secure than username/password combinations, so from a login security perspective we recommend SSH over serial console.
+- Serial console access is currently possible only by using a username and password.
+Because SSH keys are far more secure than username/password combinations, from a sign-in security perspective, we recommend SSH over serial console.

 Q. Who can enable or disable serial console for my subscription?

-A. In order to enable or disable serial console at a subscription-wide level, you must have write permissions to the subscription.
-Roles that have write permission include, but are not limited to, administrator or owner roles.
-Custom roles may also have write permissions.
+A. To enable or disable the serial console at a subscription-wide level, you must have write permissions to the subscription.
+Roles that have write permission include administrator or owner roles.
+Custom roles can also have write permissions.

-Q. Who can access serial console for my VM?
+Q. Who can access the serial console for my VM/virtual machine scale set?

-Q. My serial console is not showing anything, what do I do?
+Q. My serial console isn't displaying anything, what do I do?

 A. Your image is likely misconfigured for serial console access.
-See Serial Console Linux distro availability for details on configuring your image to enable the serial console, see Serial console Linux distribution availability.
+For information about configuring your image to enable the serial console, see Serial console Linux distribution availability.

-Q. Is serial console available for Virtual Machine Scale Sets?
+Q. Is the serial console available for virtual machine scale sets?